Tweety

-Tweety is a fictional cartoon character, a yellow canary bird in the Warner Bros.
+Tweety is a cartoon character, a yellow canary bird in the Warner Bros.
 Looney Tunes and Merrie Melodies series of animated cartoons.
 His characteristics are based on Red Skelton's famous "Junior the Mean Widdle Kid".
 He appeared in 46 cartoons during the golden age, made between 1942 and 1964.

 Personality and identity

-Despite the perceptions that people may hold, owing to the long eyelashes and high-pitched voice (which Mel Blanc provided), Tweety is male although his ambiguity was played with.
+Despite the perceptions that people may hold, owing to the long eyelashes and high-pitched voice (which Mel Blanc provided), Tweety is male.
 For example, in the cartoon "Snow Business", when Granny entered a room containing Tweety and Sylvester she said: "Here I am, boys!".
 Another confirmation that Tweety is male comes from the cartoon Greedy for Tweety in which during a hospital stay, Granny (portrayed as a nurse) utters "Oh the poor little Tweety bird, let's makes him a little more comfortable", as she adjusts his bed.
 Nonetheless, a 1952 cartoon was entitled Ain't She Tweet.

-His species has been ambiguous across various depictions; although originally and often portrayed as a young canary, he is also frequently called a rare and valuable "tweety bird" as a plot device, and once called "the only living specimen".
+Tweety's species has been ambiguous across various depictions; although originally and often portrayed as a young canary, he is also frequently called a rare and valuable "tweety bird" as a plot device, and once called "the only living specimen".
 Nevertheless, the title song of The Sylvester & Tweety Mysteries directly states that he is a canary.
 His shape more closely suggests that of a baby bird, which is what he was during his early appearances (although the "baby bird" aspect has been used in a few later cartoons as a plot device).
 The yellow feathers were added, but otherwise he retained the baby-bird shape.

-In his early appearances in Bob Clampett cartoons, Tweety is a very aggressive character who tries anything to foil his feline adversary, even kicking the cat when he is down.
-One example of a malicious moment is in the cartoon Birdy and the Beast, where a cat chases Tweety by flying until he remembers that cats cannot fly, causing him to fall.
-Tweety says sympathetically, "Awww, the poor kitty cat!
-He faw down and go (in a loud, tough, masculine voice) BOOM!!" and then grins mischievously.
-A similar use of that voice is in A Tale Of Two Kitties when Tweety, wearing an air raid warden's helmet, suddenly yells "Turn out those lights!"
+In his early appearances in Bob Clampett's cartoons, Tweety is a highly sadistic and malicious individual who effortlessly thwarts cats' efforts in catching him with a variety of equipment and logical fallacies purely for his own amusement.
+In A Tale Of Two Kitties, Tweety instigates an air raid on Babbit and Catstello for trying to abduct him at night by air after Catstello was grievously injured throughout the film.
+In Birdy and the Beast, Tweety tricks the cat into grabbing a grenade, killing the cat in the explosion and revealing that he is a serial killer of cats who similarly tried to attack him.

 Tweety's aggressive nature was also initially characterized by Friz Freleng when he began directing the series, but would later be toned-down to instead have him be portrayed as a cutesy bird usually going about his business, and doing little to thwart Sylvester's ill-conceived plots, allowing them to simply collapse on their own; he became even less aggressive when Granny was introduced, but occasionally Tweety still showed a malicious side when egged on.
 Despite this, in comparison with other major Looney Tunes protagonists such as Bugs Bunny and Foghorn Leghorn, Tweety was not given a complete character arc, instead embodying the "innocent child" role offsetting the motives of his superior Sylvester and their guardian figure.